AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_16/solution.md

 ---

-## 5. ARP Log Analysis: Mini Incident Simulation
+## ARP Log Analysis: Mini Incident Simulation

+A real world incident simuation challenge.

 You receive these logs from a VM with network issues: